 Blue River Action Plan

-The Blue River Action Plan summarizes and prioritizes decades of work to restore the health of the watershed including four regional plans: Mid-America Regional Council's MetroGreen Plan, KC Water's Combined Sewer Overflow Plan, the Upper Blue River Watershed Plan and Kansas City WildLand's Conservation Opportunity Action Plan.
-These plans represent thousands of hours of local expertise and millions of dollars of investment.
-Heartland Conservation Alliance is dedicated to advancing the recommendations in these plans for a more resilient, healthier and equitable future for Kansas City.
+The Blue River Action Plan summarizes and prioritizes decades of work to restore the health of the watershed, including the goals of four regional plans: Mid-America Regional Council’s MetroGreen Plan, KC Water’s Combined Sewer Overflow Plan, the Upper Blue River Watershed Plan, and Kansas City WildLands’ Conservation Opportunity Action Plan.

 Blue River Action Plan - Action Areas